 Blog Conversion Elements

-Low-frame count, animated, embeddable blog elements that educate visitors on relevant features in Quicken's personal finance software products.
+Low-frame count, animated, embeddable blog elements that educate visitors on related features in Quicken's personal finance software products.

 Tools & Platforms Used